INGENIO-237/INGENIO-237/README.md

 - 👋 Hi, I’m @INGENIO
 - 👀 I’m interested in Backend development
-- 🌱 I’m actually a Python Django developer
+- 🌱 I’m actually a Python Django developer, learning Java Backend Development
-- 💞️ I’m looking to collaborate on Django or any backend projects
+- 💞️ I’m looking to collaborate on Django/Java or any backend projects
-- 📫 How to reach me: email: ingeniokhalif@gmail.com, WhatsApp: +237656144663
+- 📫 How to reach me: email: ingeniokhalif@gmail.com, WhatsApp: 00237 656 144 663

 <!---
 INGENIO-237/INGENIO-237 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.